Dear Maya

 Dear Maya is a 2017 Indian drama film directed by Sunaina Bhatnagar in her debut feature.
 The film stars Manisha Koirala in the title role of a lonely woman residing in the hill town of Shimla, Himachal Pradesh.
-Pakistani actress and newcomer Madiha Imam and Shreya Chaudhary play supporting roles and filmmaker Rakeysh Omprakash Mehra makes a special appearance in the film which released theatrically on 2 June 2017.
+Newcomers Shreya Chaudhry and Madiha Imam play supporting roles and filmmaker Rakeysh Omprakash Mehra makes a special appearance in the film which released theatrically on 2 June 2017.

 Plot

 The film opens into the lives of teenage girls Anna and Ira, students at a convent (Catholic) school in Shimla.
 They are particularly close and divide their daytime between school and romance novels and boys and, occasionally, sleepovers.
-They are very intrigued by their reclusive middle-aged neighbor Maya Devi who lives alone in a large house (with her two dogs) and rarely goes out.
+They are very intrigued by their reclusive middle-aged neighbor Maya Devi, who lives alone in a large house (with her two dogs) and rarely goes out.
 Anna's mother explains that Maya Devi lost her father early and lived in that house with her chacha (father's brother) and mother.
-Maya Devi was, and still is, a beautiful girl but her chacha constantly thwarted her marriage (by berating her and chasing away suitors).
+Maya Devi was, and still is, a beautiful girl, but her chacha constantly thwarted her marriage (by berating her and chasing away suitors).
 This was because he stood to inherit her estate.
-In time he died and Maya resigned herself to a dreary and solitary life.
+In time he died, and Maya resigned herself to a dreary and solitary life.

 Ira devises a plan to write love letters to Maya.
 The girls hope that this prank may bring some light into Maya's life.
 They write letters, vivid and touching and steamy, pretending to be a former suitor, now in Delhi, still pining for Maya.
 Ira takes the prank further by breaking into Maya's house one evening to steal a photograph.
-This goes badly; Ira breaks her ankle, as does Maya's maid; the girls are reprimanded and Anna is tasked with filling in for the maid until the maid recovers.
-During this time Anna gets a little closer to Maya.
-The letters still arrive and Anna observes that Maya becomes happier with each new letter.
+This goes badly; Ira breaks her ankle, as does Maya's maid; the girls are reprimanded, and Anna is tasked with filling in for the maid until the maid recovers.
+During this time, Anna gets a little closer to Maya.
+The letters still arrive, and Anna observes that Maya becomes happier with each new letter.

 One day Maya stuns everyone by announcing that she is selling the house and moving to Delhi to find the letter writer, her long lost suitor.
 Anna discovers, to her horror, that the letter which prompted the decision was written by Ira and had an explicit invitation.
 She runs to dissuade Maya but is unable to do so.
 She confides in her mother.
 Anna is reprimanded and sent away to boarding school, away from Ira.
 Anna leaves without saying goodbye to Ira and they never speak again.
 Ira is shattered.